ptarmiganlabs/butler-sos-docs/content/en/docs/Reference/available_metrics/prometheus/_index.md

 Metrics retrieved from the Sense servers can be stored in [Prometheus](https://prometheus.io).
 You don't have to be a Prometheus expert to use Butler SOS, but understanding some basic concepts are helpful.

-Storing metrics in Prometheus is not mandatory, but some kind of metrics storage - either in [InfluxDB](/docs/reference/available_metrics/influxdb/) or Prometheus - is needed to take full benefit of Butler SOS' features.
+Storing metrics in Prometheus is not mandatory, but some kind of metrics storage - either in Prometheus, [InfluxDB](/docs/reference/available_metrics/influxdb/) or [New Relic](https://newrelic.com) - is needed to take full benefit of Butler SOS' features.

 Prometheus gathers metrics by "scraping" data from web pages ("endpoints") on which metrics are displayed in a well specified format.
 Most metrics from the Sense servers are exposed on a Prometheus compatible endpoint, but not all.